 If, like me, you hate Apple’s FaceTime app, we have some fantastical alternatives to Apple’s voice calling service that’ll fix all of those problems!

 Skype has existed far longer than Apple’s FaceTime, but until a few months ago, it didn’t have a mobile strategy.
 Even though it took Skype a while to develop it’s mobile app, it was definitely worth the wait.
 Skype’s app allows you to video chat over 3G, with anyone using the Skype application on their PC, Mac, iPhone, iPod touch, iPad, or any other device that is compatible with Skype’s app.
 But, just a note, video quality degrades heavily when using a mobile 3G connection; but all in all, that’s really the only short-coming of this app.
 The Skype iOS app is very well built and beats FaceTime in its ease of use.
 My favorite feature was that not only is it a FaceTime alternative, but a phone alternative too.

 Tango is another small app that offers very little interface but is still indeed an alternative to FaceTime.
-Tango is basically a mix between Gtok, and Fring.
 Offering a small-sized app with the ability to video chat, but only with users of that app.
 It’s simple, featuring great quality video and even includes some cute animations to boot–like masks and avatars.
 Fortunately, Tango is a multiple platform app that has both an iOS and Android app, allowing you to video chat with all or most of your friends over WiFi or cellular/mobile.
 Fun is the name of the game with Tango and folks really enjoy sharing their thoughts, feelings, stickers, and even games all from within Tango.